Rupert Jackson: Career

 Jackson was educated at Christ's Hospital and Jesus College, Cambridge, of which he is an Honorary Fellow.
 As an undergraduate, he served as President of the Cambridge Union.
 He was called to the Bar in 1972 (Middle Temple) and made a Bencher in 1995.
 He became a Queen's Counsel in 1987, practising from 4 New Square Chambers.
 Jackson was a Recorder from 1990 until 1998, and was appointed a Deputy High Court Judge in 1993.

 In 1999, he was appointed a Judge of the High Court of Justice and assigned to the Queen's Bench Division and was knighted the same year.
 He later served as the judge in charge of the Technology and Construction Court from 2004 to 2007.
 On 2 October 2008, Jackson was appointed a Lord Justice of Appeal, and he received the customary appointment to the Privy Council the same year.
-On 14 June 2017 he was made an Honorary Fellow of The Academy of Experts in recognition of his contribution and work for The Academy.
+On 14 June 2017 he was made an Honorary Fellow of The Academy of Experts in recognition of his contribution and work for the Academy.

 Jackson was, with John L. Powell, an author of a leading textbook on the English law of professional liability, Jackson & Powell on Professional Liability, published by Sweet & Maxwell.

 He lives in Surrey and is married to Claire, Lady Jackson, a prominent local solicitor, who is head of the Wills, Trusts and Estates department of Howell-Jones LLP.

 Following his retirement from the Court of Appeal, Sir Rupert Jackson was appointed a Justice of the Astana International Financial Centre (AIFC) Court in Astana, Kazakhstan, in 2018.

-The AIFC Court is an independent court and separable from the judicial system of the Republic of Kazakhstan.
-It is presided by the Rt Hon. the Lord Woolf, one of the leading judicial figures in the UK.
+The AIFC Court is an independent commercial court and separable from the judicial system of the Republic of Kazakhstan.
+It is presided over by the Rt.
+Hon.
+The Lord Burnett of Maldon, one of the leading judicial figures in the UK.